 So why don’t we have you start off by introducing yourself and let us know what you are teaching?

 Okay.
 So my name is Jenn Adams.
-I’m in my 11th year, I’m going into of teaching.
+I’m in my 11th year of teaching.
 I’ve taught regular ed, early childhood, alternative education, and now I’ve found my home in special education and I love it.
 I’m currently teaching in a middle school, autistic support classroom, working with individuals, mostly with autism, but also with intellectual disabilities.
 It’s a self-contained classroom setting.
 So my students are with me for a good portion of the day.
 Occasionally I will get a student that’s in an inclusion-type setting or has that need to go out for inclusion.
 But most of my students are with me for the entire day middle school in the district I’m at is seventh and eighth grade about how many students are on your caseload.
 The most that I can have on my caseload is eight because a lot of the students I work with are moderate to severe students every year.
 It kind of varies.
 I’ve had as low as three, and I’ve had that max of eight.

 And do you have paraprofessionals full-time or part-time with you?

 Yes, absolutely.
 I have had one full-time para that’s been with me every single year that I’ve been teaching in this type of setting, and she’s amazing.